Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 - Implement admission webhooks: Admission webhooks allow you to validate CRD objects when they are created or updated.
 You can enforce rules and schemas to ensure only valid data is stored in your CRDs.

-- Use a Secure Etcd: Store your CRDs in a secure etcd backend to prevent unauthorized access to the CRD data at rest.
+- Use a secure Etcd: Store your CRDs in a secure etcd backend to prevent unauthorized access to the CRD data at rest.
 Encrypting etcd data provides an additional layer of security.

 - Leverage TLS: Enable TLS for all API communication to encrypt data in transit and authenticate clients.
 Make sure your CRD API servers require TLS.